Trump's response to Jan. 6 U.S. Capitol riot in focus at hearing | Politics

 Trump's response to Jan.
 6 U.S. Capitol riot in focus at hearing

-"We are going to remind people that there was this inaction at the White House," the aide said, noting Trump did not release his video telling his followers to go home until after 4 p.m.
-The panel of seven Democratic and two Republican House members has been investigating the attack for the past year, interviewing more than 1,000 witnesses and amassing tens of thousands of documents.
+"To the best of my recollection, he was always in the dining room," said former press secretary Kayleigh McEnany in the clip, which also showed former White House Counsel Pat Cipollone saying footage of the riot was visible on the screen.
+But the president did not call on the crowds to go home for more than three hours, after the attack caused several deaths, injured more than 140 police officers and delayed certification of Democratic President Joe Biden's election.

 Donald Trump's response, or lack of it, during the three-hour-long assault on the U.S. Capitol by his supporters on Jan.
-6, 2021, will be in focus as the congressional probe of the attack holds a prime time hearing on Thursday.
-The hearing will detail both the violence that played out as Trump supporters fought their way into the Capitol and Trump's actions in the 187 minutes between his speech urging the crowd to "fight like hell" and the final release of a video urging rioters to go home.
+6, 2021, was in focus on Thursday as the last of a summer series of hearings on the attack got underway.
+The hearing, expected to be the last for many weeks, was to detail both the violence that played out as Trump supporters fought their way into the Capitol and Trump's actions in the 187 minutes between his speech urging the crowd to "fight like hell" and the final release of a video urging rioters to go home.

 Ahead of the hearing, Republican Representative Adam Kinzinger released a video on Twitter in which former White House aides and officials described Trump watching television footage of the crowds that stormed the Capitol in a private dining room at the White House.
 "To the best of my recollection, he was always in the dining room," said former press secretary Kayleigh McEnany in the clip, which also showed former White House Counsel Pat Cipollone saying footage of the riot was visible on the screen.